brikrey67/rails-routing/readme.md

 ![rails-routes](./images/readme-4.png)

-## Named Route Helpers
+## Named Path Helpers

 Looking at the output, we see the first column is "Prefix".
-These are **named route helpers** Rails provides so that we can easily reference these routes in code.
+These are **named path helpers** Rails provides so that we can easily reference these paths in code.
 This column provides information about the naming convention for these helpers.

 ### You Do: Path Helpers Documentation Dive (10 minutes / 0:25)